microsoft/EdgeML/tf/README.md

 `[numberOfExamples, numberOfFeatures + 1]`.
 The first column of each matrix is assumed to contain label information.
 For an N-Class problem, we assume the labels are integers from 0 through N-1.

 **Tested With:** Tensorflow >1.6 with Python 2 and Python 3

+## FastGRNN & FastRNN - Called FastCells
+`edgeml.graph.rnn` implements the custom RNN cells of FastGRNN and FastRNN with multiple additional features like Low-Rank parameterisation, custom non-linearities etc., Similar to Bonsai and ProtoNN, the three-phase training routine for FastGRNN and FastRNN is decoupled from the custom cells to facilitate a plug and play behaviour of the custom RNN cells in other architectures (NMT, Encoder-Decoder etc.,).

+For training FastCells, `edgeml.trainer.fastTrainer` implements the three-phase FastCell training routine in Tensorflow.
+A simple example, `examples/fastcell_example.py` is provided to illustrate its usage.

+For detailed usage instructions of the example, in the `examples` directory, please use

+	python fastcell_example.py -h

+Note that `fastcell_example.py` assumes that data is in a specific format.
+It is assumed that train and test data is contained in two files, `train.npy` and `test.npy`.
+Each containing a 2D numpy array of dimension `[numberOfExamples, numberOfFeatures]`. numberOfFeatures is `timesteps x inputDims`, flattened across timestep dimension.
+So input of 1st timestep followed by second and so on.
+For an N-Class problem, we assume the labels are integers from 0 through N-1.

+**Tested With:** Tensorflow >1.6 with Python 2 and Python 3